 Take the Time to Get it Right

-The key is patience.
 You can paint the structure really quickly and the proportions may be off, but you'll see immediately that even with the proportions off, it'll still capture the likeness of the face.
 Now, that will tell you that you need to slow it down.
 Be more specific.
 Be more particular about the contour.
+Be patient.

 I could do without any reference material and a one-inch brush and paint a six-inch head in three minutes.
 Now, it won’t be flawlessly proportional and it'll be clumsy, but I’d still see a three-dimensional head come out of that.
 And that’s in three minutes.